swiftlang/swift/docs/HighLevelSILOptimizations.rst

 stages of the optimization pipeline the optimizer does not inline functions with special semantics in order to allow the early high-level optimization passes to operate on them.
-In the later stages of the optimization pipeline the optimize inlines functions with special semantics to allow low-level optimizations.
+In the later stages of the optimization pipeline the optimizer inlines functions with special semantics to allow low-level optimizations.